-Al Marmoom: Film In The Desert Showcases Immersive Artistic Experiences
+Al Marmoom: Film in the Desert Showcases Immersive Artistic Experiences

-(MENAFN- Mid-East Info) Dubai Culture and Arts Authority (Dubai Culture) is presenting a diverse array of murals, art installations, and interactive activities during the fourth edition of Al Marmoom: film in the Desert.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE – 11 January, 2025: Dubai Culture and Arts Authority (Dubai Culture) is presenting a diverse array of murals, art installations, and interactive activities during the fourth edition of Al Marmoom: film in the Desert.
 Designed to inspire creatives and emerging talent, the festival transforms their stories into innovative projects while offering them a platform to showcase their work to a global audience.
-This initiative aligns with Dubai's Quality of Life Strategy, with the festival continuing until 12 January, featuring over 80 films and immersive cultural experiences that blend heritage with innovation.
-These efforts reflect Dubai Culture's commitment to strengthening the emirate's position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.
+This initiative aligns with Dubai’s Quality of Life Strategy, with the festival continuing until 12 January, featuring over 80 films and immersive cultural experiences that blend heritage with innovation.
+These efforts reflect Dubai Culture’s commitment to strengthening the emirate’s position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.

 The festival’s artistic programme includes remarkable murals and installations.
 Emirati artist Abdulla Lutfi presents a mural celebrating the UAE’s natural landscapes, while Ghaleb Hawila’s piece highlights the beauty of Arabic calligraphy, sculpture, and the local environment.
 Mikhail Antykov’s installation delves into human personality dimensions, symbolising the interplay between individuality and nature.
 Artists Jasmine Mohammed Rizvi and Shakir Sulaiman, presented the mural ‘Where Stories Come to Life,’ which reflects the ability of filmmakers to inspire children’s imaginations and encourage them to explore the world of cinema through storytelling techniques, while Emirati poet Dr Afra Atiq’s poem installation, ‘Under a Ghaf Tree’, is inspired by the festival’s layout design and evokes a sense of appreciation for the desert and the Ghaf tree.